-The district will annually offer instruction in CPR at least once to students enrolled in in grades 7-12.
-The instruction can be provided as part of any course and is not required to result in CPR certification.
+The district will offer instruction in CPR and the use of an automated external defibrillator (AED) at least once to students enrolled in in grades 7-12.
+The instruction can be provided as part of any course and is not required to result in CPR or AED certification.

 The district will annually offer students in grades 7-12 instruction on the use of bleeding control stations to respond to traumatic injury.
-For more information, see:
+For more information, see Stop the Bleed Texas (https://stopthebleedtexas.org/).